-APMs and Mitigation Measures Monitoring Requirements Timing Location Procedures for granting access to OII Landfill's monit construction activities.
-Procedures should address co proposed project's APMs and MMs.
-Hydrology and Water Quality MM HY-1: Stormwater Pollution Prevention Plan.
-The coverage for the project under the Construction General F 2009-0009-DWQ, as amended by 2010-0014-DWQ and 20 applicant will prepare a SWPPP to reduce the potential for sedimentation from construction.
-BMPs to be included in be submitted to the SWRCB shall include, but are not limit Permit (Order No. 012-0006-DWQ).
-The r water pollution and the SWPPP that must Verification of Construction General Permit coverage approval and the approved SWPPP(s) will be provided to the CPUC at least 30 days prior to start of construction.
+APMs and Mitigation Measures Monitoring Requirements Timing Location • Procedures for granting access to OII Landfill's monitoring wells during construction activities.
+Procedures should address compliance to the proposed project's APMs and MMs.
+H ydrology and Water Quality cc 20 ap se M HY-1: Stormwater Pollution Prevention Plan.
+The applicant will obtain verage for the project under the Construction General Permit (Order No. 009-0009-DWQ, as amended by 2010-0014-DWQ and 2012-0006-DWQ).
+The oplicant will prepare a SWPPP to reduce the potential for water pollution and dimentation from construction.
+BMPs to be included in the SWPPP that must e submitted to the SWRCB shall include, but are not limited to, the following: Verification of Construction General Permit coverage approval and the approved SWPPP(s) will be provided to the CPUC at least 30 days prior to start of construction.
 Prior to Construction - Prepare an SWPPP.
 During Construction - Implement the SWPPP.
-Entire project area.
-The applicant shall not stockpile brush, loose soils, ex other similar debris material within sensitive habitate.
-If visible dust is present during construction activities suppression techniques (e.g., water spraying) will be disturbance areas.
-During construction activities, measures would be in contaminants are not discharged from construction s would define areas where hazardous materials and tr where vehicles would be parked, fueled and serviced; construction materials would be stored. ites.
-The SWPPP ash would be stored; Runoff, sedimentation, and erosion would be minimized of BMPs such as water bars, silt fences, staked straw leading and seeding of all disturbed areas.
-These makes in the minimize ponding, eliminate flood hazard and siltation into any creeks, streams, rivers, or bodies preserve roadways and adjacent properties.
-BMPs we areas where helicopters would be landed, fueled, and construction activities. pales, wattles, and easures will be ds, and avoid erosion es of water, and to buld be included for Equipment storage, fueling, and staging areas would listes away from riparian areas or other sensitive habit designated areas would be located in such a manner arunoff from entering sensitive habitat.
-Where vehicle itats.
-These as to prevent any
+Entire project area. • The applicant shall not stockpile brush, loose soils, excavation spoils, or other similar debris material within sensitive habitats. • If visible dust is present during construction activities, standard dust suppression techniques (e.g., water spraying) will be used in all ground disturbance areas. • During construction activities, measures would be in place to ensure that contaminants are not discharged from construction sites.
+The SWPPP would define areas where hazardous materials and trash would be stored; where vehicles would be parked, fueled and serviced; and where construction materials would be stored. • Runoff, sedimentation, and erosion would be minimized through the use of BMPs such as water bars, silt fences, staked straw bales, wattles, and mulching and seeding of all disturbed areas.
+These measures will be designed to minimize ponding, eliminate flood hazards, and avoid erosion and siltation into any creeks, streams, rivers, or bodies of water, and to preserve roadways and adjacent properties.
+BMPs would be included for areas where helicopters would be landed, fueled, and serviced or used for construction activities. • Equipment storage, fueling, and staging areas would be located in upland sites away from riparian areas or other sensitive habitats.
+These designated areas would be located in such a manner as to prevent any runoff from entering sensitive habitat.
+Where vehicle maintenance